jrespeto/Local-LLM/README.md

 # Local LLM

-To run this, you need a system with a GPU, and container tool kit packages installed on your system.
-Review the podman doc link below.
+To use this repo, you need a system with a GPU, podman and nvidia container toolkit packages installed on your system.
+Review the podman documentation links below.

 ## Testing your system